aptech/gauss-panel-library/README.md

 The program files require a working copy of **GAUSS 18+**.
 Many can be run on earlier versions with some small revisions.

 ### Installation
+**GAUSS 20+**
+The GAUSS Panel Series library can be installed and updated directly in GAUSS using the [GAUSS package manager](https://www.aptech.com/blog/gauss-package-manager-basics/).

+**GAUSS 18+**
-The GAUSS Time Series and Panel data tests can be easily installed using the **GAUSS Application Installer**, as shown below:
+The GAUSS Panel Series library can be easily installed using the **GAUSS Application Installer**, as shown below:

-1. Download the zipped folder `tspdlib.zip` from the [Panel Library Release page](https://github.com/aptech/gauss-panel-library/releases).
+1. Download the zipped folder `pdlib.zip` from the [Panel Library Release page](https://github.com/aptech/gauss-panel-library/releases).
 2. Select **Tools > Install Application** from the main **GAUSS** menu.
 ![install wizard](images/install_application.png)
 3. Follow the installer prompts, making sure to navigate to the downloaded `pdlib.zip`.